guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 import numpy as np
 import matplotlib
-import matplotlib.pyplot as plt import tensorflow as tf  # Version r0.10 from sklearn import metrics
+import matplotlib.pyplot as plt import tensorflow as tf  # Version 1.0.0 (some previous versions are used in past commits) from sklearn import metrics

 import os